 Many financial advisers will tell you that the amount you can spend on a house should be guided by your debt-to-income ratio (DTI).

-Use this cool calculator from NerdWallet as a good starting point:
+Use this calculator from NerdWallet as a good starting point:

-If you're within your budget, have a good credit score, and plan not to move for awhile, there's a chance a home is a great investment for you.
+If you're within your budget, have a good credit score, and plan not to move for a while, there's a chance buying a home is a great investment for you.
 This would be considered good debt.

 What would be considered bad debt?
-There's a common phrase "buying more house than you can afford" that speaks to exactly that.
+"Buying more house than you can afford" speaks to exactly that.
 If you're stretching your debt-to-income ratio, creating monthly payments that are too high, or paying insane interest rates, buying a home can be considered bad debt.

 Tech debt is simply a subset of regular debt, but instead of borrowing from our future earnings, we're borrowing from our future dev time.

-Good tech debt can be a tool used to save money, time, and effort.
-I've previously written about how only 30% of incorporated businesses make it to the 10 year mark and barely over half make it to five years.
+Good tech debt can be a tool to save money, time, and effort.
+I've previously written about how only 30% of incorporated businesses make it to the 10-year mark and barely over half make it to five years.

 If businesses are only making it this far, how long do you think the feature you're about to code will last?
-If it's a greenfield project you're working on, what are the odds the project finds product-market-fit?
+If it's a greenfield project, what are the odds the project finds product-market fit?

 We're talking about the decisions that live in quadrant one of Martin Fowler's Technical Debt Quadrant — deliberate and prudent debt.
 Because we need feedback from the market, we need to ship.
 Like I said earlier, you are likely not your target customer.
-De-risking your project as quickly as possible should be the goal, not having the cleanest code.
+De-risking your project as quickly as possible.
+Don't worry about having the cleanest code.
 Why?
-You might throw all of the code away.
+You might throw it all away.